GoogleCloudPlatform/solution-acceleration-toolkit/docs/tfengine/schemas/cicd.md

 ## Properties

-### branch_regex
+### branch_name

-Regex of the branches to set the Cloud Build Triggers to monitor.
+Name of the branch to set the Cloud Build Triggers to monitor.
+Regex is not supported to enforce a 1:1 mapping from a branch to a GCP environment.

 Type: string